Arrest Made in Grand Prairie Shooting Death of Actor Eddie Hassell

-An arrest has been made in the shooting death of North Texas actor Eddie Hassell.
+An Arlington teenager is under arrest, accused in the capital murder shooting death of North Texas actor Eddie Hassell.

-Hassell was fatally shot in southwest Grand Prairie early Sunday morning, not far from the intersection of Texas 360 and Interstate 20 in what police are describing as a random robbery.
+Hassell, 30, was fatally shot in southwest Grand Prairie early Sunday morning, outside an apartment building not far from the intersection of Texas 360 and Interstate 20 in what police are describing as a random robbery.

-On Thursday, police said a suspect identified as 18-year-old D'Jon Antone was arrested by members of the United States Marshals Service North Texas Fugitive Task Force and Grand Prairie Police Department and is expected to be charged with capital murder.

-Detectives with the Grand Prairie police department said the murder was part of a random robbery and that the case will be referred to the Tarrant County District Attorney's Office.
+According to an arrest warrant affidavit obtained by NBC 5, Hassell was staying with a woman at an apartment along Bardin Road.
+The woman told police he'd gone outside to go to her car and that moments later he had been shot and her car had been taken.

 Grand Prairie police said in a statement that officers found Hassell suffering from gunshot wounds at about 1:30 a.m.
 He was taken to a hospital where he was pronounced dead.